Employee or church member?

-Did you know that hundreds of residents have their utilities shut off every month because they struggle to make their payments?
+Across the Midwest, hundreds of residents have their utilities shut off every month because they struggle to make their payments.

-By providing a variety of services to help families and individuals weather the storm, whether it be financial emergency, shut-off notices or through a multitude of other hardships, in 2011 we served over 17 million individuals across the United States.
+By providing a variety of services to help families and individuals weather the storm, whether it be financial emergency, shut-off notices or through a multitude of other hardships, every year we serve millions of individuals across the United States.

 Some of these assistance programs are offered directly from The Salvation Army.
 In addition to our programs, we can assist you in finding helpful programs provided by utility comapnies in the Midwest:

 This program provides emergency utility assistance for people with no place left to turn.
 Heatshare funds are typically used to pay for natural gas, oil, propane, wood, electricity and emergency furnace repairs